geodaai/geodaai.github.io/README.md

 ## Contributing

-The GeoDa AI project welcomes contributions from the community.
+The GeoDa.AI project welcomes contributions from the community.
 Please see the [Contributing](https://github.com/geodaai/geodaai.github.io/blob/main/CONTRIBUTING.md) file for more information.

 ## License

-The GeoDa AI project is licensed under the [MIT License](https://github.com/geodaai/geodaai.github.io/blob/main/LICENSE).
+The GeoDa.AI project is licensed under the [MIT License](https://github.com/geodaai/geodaai.github.io/blob/main/LICENSE).